-To be able to fulfil all of these functions, a great app needs to operate smoothly, be useful, and last but not least – be visually pleasing.
+To be able to fulfill all of these functions, a great app needs to operate smoothly, be useful, and last but not least – be visually pleasing.
 A poorly designed app will not only make it more difficult for people to use public transit (the very thing it’s trying to facilitate) but can also be potentially frustrating, even dangerous beyond being useless.
 It’s important to create an app people will use often and recommend.
 In this way, the public transit agency can reduce costs for traditional fare carriers (such as paper tickets and smart cards), monitor public transit usage via aggregated data and improve its efficiency based on its performance.

 How do you design a good public transit mobile app?

 There are several steps in the app creation process that are extremely important when designing a smart app for the public transit system: